erica7/site_x/README.md

 - Rails server running Bright Ideas app

 Recurring activities such as maintaining valid SSL certificates and publishing site statistics are managed in crontab

+Responsive web design (RWD) is achieved with Bootstrap